 Providing the professional care that enables older adults to continue being healthy, independent, and happy is the goal of not only our professional senior care experts, but of all family caregivers who have ever helped care for an aging loved one.
 Considering the quality of life of older individuals is so important to us, it’s vital that we go over something that can be really difficult for many of us to even take into consideration – elder care abuse.

-The CDC estimates that about 500,000 older adults are neglected or abused every year in the U.S. And, many more elder abuse instances are presumed to go unreported each year, which is why it’s imperative for family members to be familiar with potential abuse risks.
+According to the CDC, approximately 500,000 older adults in the United States are neglected or abused each year.
+And, because many elder abuse cases are suspected to go unreported each year, it’s critical for family members to be aware of potential abuse risks.

 Following are some of the risk factors connected with elder abuse: